Software for Liquid Argon time projection chambers

 Most of the services are required to have the same configuration as in the previous jobs the input comes from.

 Failure to enforce this causes subtle errors.
-Multiple instances of this problem have been met in MicroBooNE, while dealing with develop-level reconstruction code on production level input files, and DUNE, when testing different geometries and settings.
+Multiple instances of this problem have been met in MicroBooNE, while dealing with develop

 The ability to read service configuration from input file would systematically solve this problem.